jackpots28/jackpots28.github.io/resume.md

     <li>Assist with the company's ML(AI) Infrastructure for merchandise logistics
         <ul>
             <li>Our Enterprise Architect is the sole designer of these projects and leads the direction of what tools our data scientists utilize</li>
             <li>With this, they allow our team to assist in the management of lab setups and clustering of hosts for resource allocation.
-Our architect also keeps us informed as to what projects are occurring and the new tools being researched (Our Data Science team single handedly degraded the need for annual sales on overstock merchandise)</li>
+Our architect also keeps us informed as to what projects are occurring and the new tools being researched (Our Data Science team single-handed-ly degraded the need for annual sales on overstock merchandise)</li>
         </ul>
     </li>
 </ul>